-SERVICE ON PUBLIC BOARDS AND OTHER COMMITMENTS
+SERVICE ON PUBLIC BOARDS AND OTHER COMMITMENTS BY BOARD MEMBERS

-The Nominating and Corporate Governance Committee will carefully review the prior commitments of each candidate before recommending his/her nomination to join the Board.
-In addition, the Nominating and Corporate Governance Committee will confirm that outside commitments have not regularly and adversely affected (and are not expected to regularly and adversely affect) a Director's performance when considering his/her renomination for an additional term.
-Directors should advise the Chairman of the Board and the Chair of the Nominating and Corporate Governance Committee prior to accepting an invitation to serve on another public company board or any other significant commitment involving affiliation with another business or a government entity and should keep them fully apprised of the committees of other public company boards on which they serve and of any other significant commitments.
+The Nominating and Corporate Governance Committee should carefully review the prior commitments of each candidate before recommending his/her nomination to join the Board.
+In addition, the Nominating and Corporate Governance Committee should confirm that outside commitments have not regularly and adversely affected (and are not expected to regularly and adversely affect) a Director's performance when considering his/her renomination for an additional term.
+Directors should advise the Chair and the Chairperson of the Nominating and Corporate Governance Committee prior to accepting an invitation to serve on another public company board or any other significant commitment involving affiliation with another business or a government entity and should keep them fully apprised of the committees of other public company boards on which they serve and of any other significant commitments.

-It is the Board's view that any individual Director should not serve on more than four other public company boards in addition to the Company's Board.
-Except in extraordinary circumstances and only after the Board has determined that such simultaneous service would not impair the ability of the Director to serve effectively on the Company's Audit Committee (which determination shall be disclosed in the Company's annual proxy statement), no member of the Company's Audit Committee shall serve simultaneously on the audit committee of more than two other public companies.
+It is the Board's view that a Director who serves as an executive officer of any public company may not serve on the board of directors of more than two public companies, including the Company's Board.
+Other Directors should not serve on more than four public company boards, including the Company's Board.
+Exceptions to these limits may be approved on a case-by-case basis by the Board.
+Except in extraordinary circumstances and only after the Board has determined that such simultaneous service would not impair the ability of the Director to serve effectively on the Company's Audit Committee (which determination shall be disclosed in the Company's annual proxy statement), no member of the Company's Audit Committee should serve simultaneously on the audit committee of more than two other public companies.
 For purposes of this guideline and as provided under New York Stock Exchange rules, (i) service on the boards of multiple funds within a single fund complex shall be deemed as service on one public company board, and (ii) service on multiple audit committees within a single fund complex shall be deemed as service on one public company audit committee.